fwang29/DFJ/README.md

 # DFJ
-A small game app I developed during high school
+A small game app I developed during high school :D

 ## Game Environment prerequisites
   First thing first, you need java to run the game!
 Only when jre is installed and correctly set on you computer that the game can run successfully.